Sorry, you need to enable JavaScript to visit this website.

 National Youth Council

-It was founded on 1 December 2012, but the idea for its creation had been around since the change of political regime.
-At the statutory meeting, 105 organisations signed the Declaration of Unity and adopted statutory regulations.
-In autumn 2016, NIT signed a strategic agreement with the Ministry of Human Capacities.
-Since then, NIT has been empowered to act as a strategic partner of the government in youth advocacy in such important areas as youth policy, volunteering, social inclusion or education.
+It was founded on 1 December 2012, but the idea to establish it had already existed since the change of political regime.
+At the statutory assembly, 105 organisations signed the declaration of unity and adopted statutory regulations.
+In autumn 2016, the NIT signed a strategic agreement with the former Ministry of Human Capacities.
+Since then, NIT has been authorised to act as a strategic partner of the government in youth development in such important areas as youth policy, volunteering, social inclusion and education.

 Composition